Teach Kids Empathy: 9 Expert Recommended Ways

 And this is why I think teaching empathy to toddlers and older children is so very important.

-The good news is that selfie behaviour is largely human made and we can overturn the Selfie syndrome.
-Dr Michele’s 9 strategies for developing, practicing and living empathy is a good reference for parents who want to raise their little ones to be good people with kind and caring hearts.
+The good news is that selfie behaviour is largely human-made and we can overturn the Selfie syndrome.
+Dr Michele’s 9 strategies for developing, practising and living empathy is a good reference for parents who want to raise their little ones to be good people with kind and caring hearts.